Financial Support for Carers

 The Salvation Army Westcare is here for you every step of the way.
 You will be supported by a qualified, experienced, and passionate Care Team that is available to assist at any time of day or night.

 You can also expect to receive ongoing training from leaders with significant experience within the Foster Care sector.
-Regular education and skills development sessions will ensure you are prepared to handle difficult situations with confidence.
+Regular education and skills development sessions will ensure you and your family are prepared to handle difficult situations with confidence.
 These sessions are opportunities to improve the positive impact you make to the life of a child or young person in your care.

 Your ongoing training may involve, but is not limited to, the following topics: